Register a Domestic Private Company

 For indicative purposes, a basket of goods and services that investors may face is included below.

-The airport was seen as efficient and flight capacity as adequate.
+The VC Bird International Airport was seen as efficient and flight capacity as adequate.

 Land is either owned by the Government or privately.
 In Antigua, the Government owns 55 percent of land in Antigua, with the remaining 45 percent private.
 In Barbuda, land ownership is prohibited.
 The Lands Division in the Ministry of Agriculture, Lands and Fisheries is the custodian of crown lands on behalf of the Government.